CreativeWolfies/akyanet-research/akyanet.md

 The ubiquity of the money for example.
 Money gives power.
 And this power is concentrated in hands of a few people.
-It creates gaps between people and makes us go straight into the wall.
+It causes gaps between people and makes us go straight into the wall.
-Corruption exists mainly because of money.
+Corruption exists primarily because of money.

 Money is not the only problem.
-There is also weapons of mass destruction, war, unfair justice, lack of equality, etc.
+There are also [weapons of mass destruction](https://en.wikipedia.org/wiki/Weapon_of_mass_destruction), war, unfair justice, lack of equality, etc.
 We live in a world where the rich gets richer, the poor gets poorer, and the middle class struggles to be part of the so-called "bourgeoisie" in the hope of feeling better.
 There is something wrong about this system.
-We dream of becoming rich to get the things we like.
+We dream of becoming rich to obtain the things we appreciate.
-And to do this, our current society suggests that we must compete against others and forget the ones at the bottom because they "deserved it."
+And to achieve this, our current society suggests that we must compete against others and abandon the ones at the bottom because they "deserved it."

 ### I'm fine with this system, so why change it?